 There are great advantages to taking tours.
 Though they’re touristy by definition, someone else does the planning, and it’s an easy way to get to outlying areas.
 A good tour guide can entertain, enlighten, and even inspire.
 We lean toward some of the smaller companies, in hopes that they may have fewer people than the allowable 28 per group.
 We like to hang close to the guide in case we have questions; they’ll often continue to share knowledge while on the way to the next point of interest—and we find that these kinds of serendipitous personal interactions are easier to come by when fewer people are being herded along.
 We also like that, for tours to the swamps and plantation homes, say, you’ll be saving the earth a bit by carpooling (well, buspooling).
 Finally, we like the fact that New Orleans tour guides must be licensed, which involves actual study and testing.
 So not just anyone can load you on a bus and take you for a (literal or figurative) ride.

 Tours almost always run rain-or-shine (no refunds), but in some instances you’re allowed to move your reservation to another day.
 Walking tours and large bus tours provide a designated meeting point; smaller van tours usually provide pickup at your hotel.
-Before booking, check for deals on tickets—they come up pretty regularly on Groupon (www.groupon.com) and Living Social (www.livingsocial.com).
+Before booking, check for deals on tickets—they come up pretty regularly on Groupon (www.groupon.com) and Yelp (www.yelp.com).

 The following companies offer multiple tours (and will often offer discounts if you commit to more than one).
-Most of them have walking tours of the French Quarter; the Garden District; and the cemeteries, as well as van tours of the Lower Ninth Ward (Katrina), plantations, and swamps (they provide transportation and tickets to an associated swamp or airboat tour).
+Most of them have walking tours of the French Quarter; the Garden District; and the cemeteries, as well as city van tours and tours to the plantations and swamps (they provide transportation and tickets to an associated swamp or airboat tour).
 Other specialty tours are noted, but if you have a particular interest you don’t see, contact these companies—customized tours can often be arranged.

 Chris Rose Tours -- Chris Rose saved the city’s soul, and it very nearly cost him his life.
-After Katrina, the now-former Times-Picayune columnist’s words, quite literally, kept people sane, safe, and connected – when their tenuous ties to their city and their dissolved realities were frayed to the barest existence.
-In the process, he published a New York Times best-selling book, won a Pulitzer prize, and then fell—plunged—from that high grace, pressure-cooker pinnacle to a fragile subsistence, after depression, addiction, and the deaths of loved ones (and the near-death of mainstream journalism) took their toll.
-Now healthier and still brilliant and biting, tthere may be no one more qualified to tell the story of New Orleans.
+After Katrina, the now-former Times-Picayune columnist’s words, quite literally, kept people sane, safe, and connected—when their tenuous ties to their city and their dissolved realities were frayed to the barest existence.
+In the process, he published a New York Times best-selling book, won a Pulitzer Prize, and then fell—plunged—from that high-grace, pressure-cooker pinnacle to a fragile subsistence, after depression, addiction, and the deaths of loved ones (and the near-death of mainstream journalism) took their toll.
+Now healthier and still brilliant and biting, he may be more qualified to tell the story of New Orleans than just about anybody.
 In his latest incarnation as a licensed tour guide, he’s doing just that.
 Don’t expect a soul-searing exposé, though.
-Do expect a raucous, booze-spiked, F-bomb-laced bombast, told from an erudite, insider’s perspective with pathos, attitude, irony, wit and song.
+Do expect a raucous, booze-spiked, F-bomb-laced bombast, told from an erudite, insider’s perspective with pathos, attitude, irony, wit, and song.
 It’s a wild, fun ride.

 Check schedule, availability and locations at www.facebook.com/chris.rose.37017794 or contact firstname.lastname@example.org.
-2-3 hour walking tours of the French Quarter focusing on general history or rock ‘n roll history. $25 per person.
+Walking tours (2–3 hr) of the French Quarter focus on general history or rock ‘n roll history. $25 per person.

-Historic New Orleans Tours -- This is one of our favorite midsize tour companies, mostly because their guides are consistently good.
+Historic New Orleans Tours -- This is one of our favorite midsize tour companies, mostly because the guides are consistently good.
 Quite often they have advanced degrees in history or other related disciplines, and they’re free to bring their own perspectives and interests to the tour, thereby keeping things fresh.
 The company emphasizes authenticity over sensationalism, and they’re particular experts in cemeteries, with a serious depth of knowledge.
-The French Quarter and cemetery tours are on foot, as is a terrific “Scandalous Cocktail” tour, which strings together a series of fascinating tales around local bars and cocktails.
+The French Quarter and cemetery tours are on foot, as is a fun adults-only “Scandalous Cocktail” tour, which strings together a series of fascinating tales around local bars and cocktails.
 The tour delves into historic brothels, organized crime, and even the JFK assassination.
 The colorful bartenders, when not too busy, also tell their own tales (do pace your drinking, though!).
 They also offer walking and van tours of the Garden District; and a City + Katrina van tour.
 Other special-interest tours (available by advance arrangement only) include music, literary, Tremé, and Creole Mourning Customs Tours, the latter a particularly novel and fascinating topic.
 If you can get on a tour led by Milton, Denise, or Dianne, more's the better.

 French Quarter Intro Walking Tours